Hub972/game/README.md

-# game
+# Project_3
-Share my code on gitHub.
-This is a Mc gyver game.
-Mac gyver must find some objects for build a syring with this, Mac gyver attack the guadian and escape the maze.
-If Mac gyver don't have all the objects he lose.
+This is a maze game where Mac gyver (the heroe) must find some components to build a tranquilizer to make sleep the guardian.
+Than he could escape and finish the game.
+Game made with Python 3.7 and pygame 1.9.4.
+Use pip install -r requirements.txt to install the dependancies.